LiskArchive/lips/proposals/lip-add_weights_to_lisk-bft_consensus_protocol.md

 The Lisk-BFT protocol introduced in Definition 4.1 of the [Lisk-BFT paper][lisk-bft-paper] allows to choose two protocol parameters, `τ ∈ (1/3, 1]` and a natural number `ρ`.
 The decision threshold `τ` in the paper corresponds to the precommit threshold used in this LIP up to rescaling and the subtle difference that the weight of precommits in the paper has to be strictly more than `τ` but in these specifications it only has to be greater or equal than `precommitThreshold(h)` (as we restrict the range of `precommitThreshold(h)` such that `precommitThreshold(h) / aggregateBFTWeight(h) > 1/3`).
 Similarly, we choose `prevoteThreshold(h)` such that `prevoteThreshold(h) / aggregateBFTWeight(h) > 2/3`.

 The parameter `ρ`, which determines how many blocks a block can imply prevotes for, is given by `3*LSK_BFT_BATCH_SIZE` in the specifications in this LIP, as also in LIP 0014.
-Here `LSK_BFT_BATCH_SIZE` is a constant of the  [BFT module LIP][bft-module-lip].
-As the round length in a PoA chain can vary, we require that the maximum possible round length in a PoA chain, given by the constant `MAX_NUM_VALIDATORS` defined in the [PoA module][poa-lip], is always at most the constant `LSK_BFT_BATCH_SIZE`.
+Here `LSK_BFT_BATCH_SIZE` is a constant of the  [BFT module LIP][research:bft-module].
+As the round length in a PoA chain can vary, we require that the maximum possible round length in a PoA chain, given by the constant `MAX_NUM_VALIDATORS` defined in the [PoA module][lip-0047], is always at most the constant `LSK_BFT_BATCH_SIZE`.
 As we have `ρ=3*LSK_BFT_BATCH_SIZE`, this ensures that `ρ` is at least three times the maximum number of active validators, which is required by Definition 4.1 in the [Lisk-BFT paper][lisk-bft-paper] for the liveness of the protocol.
 Additionally, we need to assume that the block proposal is done in a round-robin fashion so that the condition in Definition 4.1 in the [Lisk-BFT paper][lisk-bft-paper] is satisfied.
-In the Lisk SDK the [Validators module][validator-module-lip] is responsible for the block slot assignment.
+In the Lisk SDK the [Validators module][lip-0044] is responsible for the block slot assignment.
 It assigns block slots round-robin and therefore satisfies this requirement.

 ### Validator Changes